tongchen126/fpga_pcie_ethernet/README.md

-# You can build a custom PCIe Gigabyte Ethernet on your FPGA board.
+# Build a custom PCIe Gigabyte Ethernet on your own!
 # This project is based on [litex](https://github.com/enjoy-digital/litex).
 # Step 1: Replace the corresponding files of original litex library.
 1. Make sure you have installed litex and know its installation path.